 At the core of his business strategy is the understanding that while the quality of your product is essential, it’s ultimately not about building a product, but a brand.

 “Look at Supreme,” he laughs.
 “I mean, I don’t want to be them, but they can sell bricks with their name on them for $50.
-I’d love to be able to get away with selling pink bricks for 50 bucks!”
+That’s some amazing branding.”

 This was the approach that first put Blazy Susan on the map.
-No, not selling overpriced garbage; that’s definitely not their bag as much as he jokes about it.
+No, not selling overpriced garbage; that’s definitely not their bag.
 It’s about getting the name out there, getting it in front of people, and getting them repeating it.